 4. A Word a Day Keeps Stutter Away

 Imagine yourself in a situation where you are trying to persuade someone of something, and you keep stuttering because you can’t find the exact words that make sense to your audience.
 If you don’t want to experience such situations, the best thing to do is reinforce your word-stock by learning a new word every day.
-You can create a list by adding a new word daily to your dictionary.
+Take, for example, the word ‘dopious,’ which can be used to describe someone or something that is fun or cool (you can visit https://dopious.com for more information about the word).
+That said, you can create a list by adding a new word daily to your dictionary.
 However, if you feel like this method is too rigid for you, look for a word-a-day website or mobile app.
 Some online platforms provide you with a word a day upon your subscription.
 This way, you will be more confident to run conversations freely without the fear of stammer.

 If you want to enhance your command of the language, both as a writer and as a speaker, and be able to express yourself clearly and eloquently, then you need to improve your vocabulary.
 In addition to grammar and punctuation, great vocabulary will improve your command of the language and enable you to say what you mean precisely, instead of using ambiguous sentences and vague language.
 Make sure you use the thesaurus as well to learn several of its synonyms and antonyms, too.
 Having a strong vocabulary will boost your confidence and make you omniscient and dexterous.
 Now, go look up the last two words!